clonq/revo/README.md

 ```

-Let's use the "hello-world" recipe to build a new app.
+The "hello-world" recipe has been successfully downloaded to your local repo.
+Let's use it to build a new app.
 Type `app create myapp hello-world` to create a new application named "myapp" using the "hello-world" recipe:

 ```
 revo 0.5.0: app create myapp hello-world